 If you are suffering bodily injuries caused by another party's negligence, they must be held accountable.

-The Kiley Law Group is one of the leading firms practicing in the area that specializes in personal injury law.
+Kiley Law Group is one of the leading firms practicing in the area that specializes in personal injury law.

-The firm has garnered over forty years of experience and over $500 million in personal injury recoveries.
+The firm has garnered over 50 years of experience and over $1 billion in personal injury recoveries.
+Contact Kiley Law Group today if you have been injured in an auto accident.